 roller and cage assemblies are equal but the inner and outer rings can have different sizes and designs

 - any inner ring with roller and cage assembly (cone) can be assembled with any outer ring (cup)

-- designations of cups and cones, as well as the series, consist of a three- to six-digit number, which may be prefixed to characterize a bearing series from extra-light to extra-heavy
+- The designations of cups and cones, as well as the series, consist of a three- to six-digit number, which may be prefixed to characterize a bearing series from extra-light to extra-heavy.

-it consists of the cone designation followed by the complete or parts of the cup designation, separated by an oblique stroke (table 2)
+- The complete bearing designation is an abbreviated combination of cone and cup designations.
+It consists of the cone designation followed by the complete or parts of the cup designation, separated by an oblique stroke (table 2).